 Taking the Bullet: Intercepts an attack for the Magic Knights when Caldina is fighting them in the anime.
 Since it wasn't lethal and hit his hover platform, he's okay.
 In the Saturn game it is lethal and Caldina is horrified at what she's done.

 One of the assassins sent by Zagato to kill the Magic Knights.
 Caldina is a self-possessed dancer from a foreign land, and is far less concerned with Zagato's motivations than getting paid for her work.She decides that Fuu and her friends are pretty cool, so she leaves them alone after Fuu breaks her enchantments.
 But she returns to help Cephiro in the second half, in part because she develops feelings for Lafarga.

 Innouva is Zagato's number two.
 Rather than going out to fight the Magic Knights himself, he usually stays by Zagato's side and coordinates the Evil Minions, telling them where to go or to piss off as needed.
 Like Alcyone, he is fanatically loyal to Zagato and disregards the fate of Cephiro in favor of serving him.
-The reasons for this only become clear after Zagato's other servants fail to bring down the Magic Knights.He appears only in the anime.
+The reasons for this only become clear after Zagato's other servants fail to bring down the Magic Knights.He appears only in the anime and the Sega Saturn game.
 He's the only one of Zagato's servants to die in Season 1; Hikaru kills him in Episode 17.

 Nice Job Fixing It, Villain: He threatens to kill Ferio unless Fuu promises to abandon her quest to become a Magic Knight.
 Fuu, being The Spock, reasons that it would be immoral, considering what her friends and Ferio himself have gone through.
 Her refusal proves her heart to Windam, who swiftly dispatches Inouva.